GigaPrimatus/kuma-website/app/_src/production/cp-deployment/zoneproxy-auth.md

 ## Zone Token

-On Universal, a zone proxy proxy must be explicitly configured with a unique security token (Zone token) with appropriate scope (`egress`, `ingress`), that will be used to prove its identity.
+On Universal, a zone proxy must be explicitly configured with a unique security token (Zone token) with appropriate scope (`egress`, `ingress`), that will be used to prove its identity.